Overview: Why Do Head and Neck Hurt Together?

 Neural and Vascular Origins

 Neural and vascular causes of headache range from benign primary conditions — such as migraine and tension-type headache — to medical emergencies.
-Understanding the pathophysiologic mechanisms guides both diagnosis and therapeutic approach.
+Understanding the pathophysiology guides both diagnosis and treatment.

 Migraine: Vascular and Neuronal Mechanism

-Unilateral pulsatile pain, aggravated by physical exertion, accompanied by nausea and photophobia, lasts 4-72 hours.
-About 30% of patients have aura — transient focal neurologic symptoms that precede the pain.
-The frequent association with cervical tension is relevant: trigger points in the trapezius and SCM can be triggers of the migraine attack in susceptible patients.
+Unilateral pulsatile pain, aggravated by physical exertion and accompanied by nausea and photophobia, lasts 4-72 hours.
+About 30% of patients have aura — transient focal neurologic symptoms preceding the pain.
+The frequent association with cervical tension is relevant: trapezius and SCM trigger points can trigger migraine attacks in susceptible patients.

 Tension-Type Headache: The Most Common Type